Laura1110/ANOVA_RFF/README.md

-In the folder *Dissertation* you can find all numerical experiments for my Dissertation:
+In the folder *Dissertation* you can find all numerical experiments for my Dissertation:<br>
 Figure 4.1: plots_kink.jl<br>
 Figure 6.8-6.11: interpretability.jl<br>